ava-labs/avalanchego/vms/platformvm/blocks/stateful/README.md

 Each implementation has a reference to a shared `*backend`, which maintains state, etc.
 (The `manager` has a reference to the shared `*backend` as well.)

-The `platformvm` uses the `manager` to create blocks and query block state.